Important: Know your lens powers to order on the prescription entry form

-To buy our range of Varifocal lenses and additional coatings ensure you have clicked on the button link "Buy with Varifocals" on the brand pages.
+To buy our range of Varifocal lenses and additional coatings ensure you have clicked on the button link "with Varifocals" option on the brand page.
 You should have two options on the Product page or Mini Cart Page.
 Varifocal type (drop down box options) and then below a choice of coating options.
-Choose the lens quality and coatings you require and go on to order at the Cart page, making sure you have sent us your prescription from your cart page link, before returning to your cart, double check your order is correct and submit moving on to checkout .
+Choose the lens quality and coatings you require, submit, and go on to the Cart page, making sure you have sent us your prescription from your cart page link, before returning to your cart, double check your order is correct and submit moving on to checkout .
 Finalise the order by entering your payment details and make payment.

-All our varifocals will have a centre height set at 5 mm above HCL (horizontal centre line).
-This is the starting height and the dead centre of the long distance portion of the lenses (average setting).
+Note: All our varifocals will have a centre height set at 5 mm above HCL (horizontal centre line).
+This is the starting height and the dead centre of the long distance portion of the lenses (average setting),

 SELECTING YOUR LENSES.

 We offer a range of lens options as listed in the options in the drop down box's on the right of your Product page or Mini Cart, for you to choose from.
 Notice these have various coatings included (single vision) to be purchased and included with the lenses to meet your requirements.
 Prices are indicated (for your information) on the lens options.

 For Glare resistance (green) choose 1.5 Single Vision anti glare coated lenses.

 For thinner lenses including free hard coated inc glare resistant coating, choose 1.6 THIN